 My main interests on Twitter

-These are: UK Accountants, social media – where relevant to accountants, Linkedin, UK tax matters, online networking, public speaking and Magic.
+These are: Accountants, lawyers, speakers, magicians and professionals generally, social media – where relevant to professionals, Linkedin, UK tax matters, online networking, public speaking and Magic.
 Also certain TV shows, films and sundry other things.

 If you follow a lot of the same people that I do, you’ll see every @ (reply) message that I send to them, and that they send to me.